Bluford Shops products are not intended for children under 14.

-Now in Production.
-Delivery expected in early April, 2017.
+Shipped to Dealers in early April, 2017.

 Bluford Shops is proud to announce another all new body style for your N scale freight car fleet.
 These 2-Bay Rebuilt War Emergency Hoppers have never been available before in N scale.
 These ready-to-run cars feature: die cast slope sheet-hopper bay-center sill assembly; injection molded plastic sides, ends, and hopper doors; fully molded brake tank, valve and air lines; body mounted brake hose detail; load; body mounted magnetically operating knuckle couplers; close coupling; and Fox Valley Models metal wheels.